tensorflow/models/DeepTrade/README.md

 ## Experimental Results

    If the network goes crazy(overfitting), just restart it.
 Or, a dropout layer [2] is good idea.
+Also, larger train dataset will help.

    For more demos of the experimental results, visit our website: http://www.deeplearning.xin.